Sales Quote System

 Final Design for Quote LAyout

-The quote layout screen will feature the most interactions.
-Through user testing, we were able to prioritize sections and break out important information in a way that remains technically feasible.
+The quote layout screen hosts the most interactions; user testing helped us prioritize sections and present key information in a technically feasible way.

 final.png